Skip to content

 • If you want the delivery logic, read working methods, delivery principles, and system shapes.

-• If you want something practical right away, use the missed follow-up checklist, client intake handoff checklist, simple lead tracker, workflow review checklist, or first-fix examples.
+• If you want something practical right away, use the workflow review checklist, client experience checklist, or first-fix examples.

 Most businesses do not have a software problem first.